lballarin/googleCloudEndpoint/README.md

 >./script

 ## Results
 All endpoints are generated in fodler generatedEndpoints in a root of your project.
 There are .zip and unzip file.
 Script execute `>mvn install` for each endpoint and generate a `jar`.
 Use this `jar`in your android project.
+The project is also deployed on your server.

 ## Documentation
 https://cloud.google.com/appengine/docs/standard/java/tools/using-maven